After felling a tree, you're left with what many consider to be an eyesore and a nuisance - a stump.

 Tree stumps will actually attempt to regrow into a tree by sprouting shoots.
 So how do you get rid of it completely?

-While there's other methods available, stump grinders are the most efficient.
+While there are other methods available, stump grinders are the most efficient.

 Stump grinders quickly grind the stump into mulch that can be buried, burned, or used in a garden.